localnerve/html-snapshots/README.md

 html-snapshots processes all the urls in parallel in their own PhantomJS processes.
 You can limit the number of PhantomJS processes that will ever run at once with the `processLimit` option.
 This effectively sets up a process pool for PhantomJS instances.
 The default process pool is 4 PhantomJS instances.

-## Breaking Changes in v0.6.0
+## Breaking Change in v0.6.x
-JQuery selectors are no longer supported by default.
-To restore this previous behavior, set the `useJQuery` option to `true`.
+jQuery selectors are no longer supported by default.
+To restore the previous behavior, set the `useJQuery` option to `true`.
-In v0.6.0, jQuery is no longer required to be loaded by the page being snapshotted.
-However, if you use jQuery selectors, or selectors not supported by [document.querySelector](https://developer.mozilla.org/en-US/docs/Web/API/document.querySelector), it does.
+The upside is jQuery is no longer required to be loaded by the page being snapshotted.
+However, if you use jQuery selectors, or selectors not supported by [querySelector](https://developer.mozilla.org/en-US/docs/Web/API/document.querySelector), the page being snapshotted must load jQuery.

 ## More Information
 Here are some [background and other notes](http://github.com/localnerve/html-snapshots/blob/master/docs/notes.md) regarding this project.